-These are not cognitive choices they are physiological responses.
+These are not cognitive choices, they are physiological responses.

 How do I know this?

 I have studied Polyvagal Theory since my daughter had Chronic Fatigue Syndrome and the medical system could not explain it.
 The doctors were supportive and provided medication and strategies for her many symptoms - racing heart (POTS), pain, anxiety, lack of sleep, erratic blood sugar and blood pressure, brain fog, sensitivity to light, sound, touch, food, smell - but there was no explanation or prognosis.
+I wanted to understand the underlying mechanism for all the symptoms.

 I was reading medical papers at 3am but it was only when we came across the fact that the Autonomic Nervous System connects all of these organs that anything started to make sense.
 This is Polyvagal Theory.
 It explains so much and more people should know about it and use it.